 Old Bennington Step-on tour expands the visit to include many of the attractions in Old Bennington.
 In addition to a guided tour of the museum’s galleries, one of our trained docents will board the coach to guide your group as they explore the Bennington Monument, Old First Church, Robert Frost’s grave site, and, if time permits, a covered bridge, providing information about the history of the area and thereby adding depth to the Bennington experience.
 Custom tours can also be arranged to fit your needs and schedule.
 Price: $16 per person includes museum admission and our trained docent.
 Allow 2 ½ to 3 ½ hours for this tour.

 Grandma Moses Step-on tour expands the visit to include a trip to Grandma Moses country, her home and Mt.
 Nebo Gallery.
 In addition to a guided tour of the museum’s galleries, one of our trained docents will board the coach to guide your group as they explore the rolling countryside that inspired Grandma Moses.
-Stop at the Old First Church and gravesite of Robert Frost, a friend and collaborator of Grandma Moses.
+Stop at the Old First Church and gravesite of Robert Frost, who was a contemporary of Grandma Moses.
 Pass the Bennington Monument and make a stop at the Henry Bridge before taking in the scenic countryside on your way the Grandma Moses home and Mt.
 Nebo Gallery now home to her great grandson Will Moses.
 Great photo ops on this tour.
 Our guide will provide information about the artist, how she got her start, and how she came to be so popular.
 As a special bonus, all purchases of Grandma Moses merchandise offered in the Bennington Museum Store will be discounted 15%.
 Price: $20 per person includes museum admission and our trained docent.
 Allow 3 ½ to 4 hours for this tour.

 For all tours the bus driver and group tour leader received complimentary admission and a 10% discount in the Museum Store.